 Systems, Algorithms, Networks and Data

 The SAND Lab (Systems, Algorithms, Networking and Data) at UCSB is co-directed by Professor Ben Y. Zhao and Professor Heather Zheng.
 Our research spans topics in networked systems, social networks, wireless networks, security, data mining and modeling.
-Lab members includes PhD and MS students, undergraduate researchers, and visiting researchers and scholars.
+Lab members includes (8-9) PhD and MS students, undergrad researchers, and visiting scholars.
 For prospective students interested in joining the lab, please read this FAQ on UCSB, and then our lab information here.